upspin/upspin/doc/overview.md

 This separation has a number of properties, most important of which is that it guarantees that the directory servers are not granted any access to users' data beyond knowing where it is located.
-Directory servers never even see user's data, even unencrypted data, other than file names and access permission information.
+Directory servers never see unencrypted file contents, they only see file names and access permission information.
 A user's data need not even be hosted by the same organization that hosts the user's directory.